 Receiving Medical Treatment After a Work Injury

-One of the most important things that you can do following a work-related injury is to ensure that you receive the necessary medical care.
+One of the most important things that you can do following a work-related injury is to make sure you get good medical care.
 Under the Pennsylvania Workers’ Compensation Act, eligible individuals are entitled to receive benefits that cover related and reasonable surgical and medical services.
 These services can include medication, supplies, hospital treatments, appliances, prostheses, and more.
 It is vital that you choose the correct health care provider to treat your injury.
 Although you are free to choose your doctor, there are situations where you will need to select a provider selected by your employer for initial treatment.

 Injured in a Car Accident on the Job?

 Per the 2015 Annual Report on Pennsylvania Workers’ Compensation & Workplace Safety, highway motor accidents accounted for more than 3% of all work injuries reported that year—causing 5,000+ injuries.
 Truthfully, few situations can cause more distress or more catastrophic injuries than an auto accident.
 This fact is especially true should you be involved in a crash while on the job.
 Regardless of whether you are a professional commercial driver, such as a truck driver, or if you were driving in another capacity, you have benefits you are owed if you were injured in a workplace accident.
-At Handler Henning & Rosenberg, we can help evaluate your case and determine your legal options.
-Call today if you would like to set up a free consultation with our firm.
+At Handler, Henning & Rosenberg LLC, we can help evaluate your case and determine your legal options.
+Call today for a free consultation.

 How Workers’ Compensation Affects Wrongful Death

-If you lost someone you love in a work-related incident, you need to understand how workers’ compensation laws will impact your case.
+If you lost someone you love in a work-related incident, you need to understand workers’ compensation laws.
 The Pennsylvania Workers’ Compensation Act provides death benefits to eligible family members in these scenarios.

-The following people can be eligible for death benefits:
+The following people are eligible for death benefits:

-Why Speak with Our Harrisburg Work Injury Law Firm?
+Why Speak with Our Harrisburg Workers' Compensation Law Firm?

 Put Our Years of Experience to Work for You